How Shall We Interpret Old Testament Prophecies of the Kingdom of God?

 This statement does, however, require some important qualifications and elaboration.
 Two main points may be made.

 First, we must remember that some OT prophecies about the future of God’s people subtly blend “simple OT prophecies” and “Kingdom prophecies.”
 Since simple OT prophecies are, by definition, fulfilled in OT times, this component of a blended prophecy must be fulfilled among God’s OT people, ethnic Israel.
 However, the component of a blended prophecy that looks beyond the days of the Old Covenant into the New is fulfilled among God’s New Covenant people, the Church.
-Daniel’s famous—and quite challenging—prophecy of Israel’s 70 weeks is an outstanding example of this phenomenon (Dan.
-9:24-27).
+Daniel’s famous—and quite challenging—prophecy of Israel’s 70 weeks is an outstanding example of this phenomenon (Daniel 9:24-27).
 For my interpretation of this challenging text, click here.

 Double Anthropic Fulfillment